Iamnk07/Nk/README.md

 # Nk
-this is my  first h git repository
+this is my  first git repository